ibm-cloud-docs/EventStreams/eventstreams140.md

 * replication.factor = 3
 * min.insync.replicas = 2

-## How does {{site.data.keyword.messagehub}}'s billing work on the Standard plan?
+## How does {{site.data.keyword.messagehub}}'s billing work on the Classic plan?
-{: #billing_standard }
+{: #billing_classic }
 {: faq}

-{{site.data.keyword.messagehub}} on the Standard plan regularly samples a user's topic count and {{site.data.keyword.Bluemix_notm}} records the maximum sample value each day. {{site.data.keyword.messagehub}} bills for the maximum number of concurrent partitions seen and for the sum of messages that are sent and received daily.
+{{site.data.keyword.messagehub}} on the Classic plan regularly samples a user's topic count and {{site.data.keyword.Bluemix_notm}} records the maximum sample value each day. {{site.data.keyword.messagehub}} bills for the maximum number of concurrent partitions seen and for the sum of messages that are sent and received daily.

 For example, if you create and delete 1 topic 10 times in a day, you are charged for a maximum of 1 topic.
 However, if you create 10 topics and delete them, you might be charged for either 0 or 10 topics depending when the sampling takes place.